Employee Terminal Server

 When you have finished working on the server, you must log off by running the script

 odhlášení uživatele that you find on the desktop.
-The session is not always logged out, the connection can only be interrupted by terminating the client when the running application runs on the server and the interrupted operation can continue after another connection.
+The session is not always logged out, the connection can only be interrupted by ending the client when the running application runs on the server and the interrupted operation can continue after another connection.
 Interrupted sessions are stored for up to

 two days on the server, then the server terminates.